-Observes Kimberly Gomer, MS, RD, Director of Nutrition at the Pritikin Longevity Center in Miami, Florida: “Had the subjects in this study exercised, lost excess weight, and consumed a healthier diet overall, as we teach our guests here at Pritikin, the drops in blood pressure would likely have been even more impressive.”
+Observes nutritionist Kimberly Gomer, MS, RD, “Had the subjects in this study exercised, lost excess weight, and consumed a healthier diet overall, as we teach our guests here at Pritikin, the drops in blood pressure would likely have been even more impressive.”

 American Heart Association

 So strong is the research affirming the value of lifestyle change in preventing and controlling hypertension that the American Heart Association, among several leading health organizations, now teaches that a healthy lifestyle is “critical for the prevention of high blood pressure and an indispensable part of managing it.”5

 Key lifestyle recommendations of the American Heart Association mirror the Pritikin Program and include:

 - Eating a healthy diet focused on fruits, vegetables, whole grains, beans, fat-free dairy products, skinless poultry, and fish; and limiting added sugars, saturated fats, trans fat, and sodium (no more than 1,500 mg of sodium a day)